mohitrai810/Weather-prediction/README.md

 # Weather-prediction

+Note: Please note that the API key used in the code is a placeholder (api_key = "1dd75cabfc897fa70e5cef773531e7ea").
+Make sure to replace it with your own valid API key from OpenWeatherMap.

 The given code is a Python program that uses the Tkinter library to create a graphical user interface (GUI) application for displaying weather and time information.
 Here's a description of the code:

 1. The code starts by importing the required modules: `tkinter`, `requests`, `datetime`, `pytz`, and `messagebox`.